angelicaledesma/angelicaledesma/README.md

 ### Hi, I'm @angelicaledesma

 - 😎 Currently enrolled in App Academy
-- 🌱 I’m currently learning JavaScript and Python
+- 🌱 I’m learning JavaScript and Python

 - 📫 You can reach me at angelicaledesmalara@gmail.com